dotherightthing/wpdtrt-map/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/wpdtrt-map` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use the Settings->DTRT WP Map screen to configure the plugin
+3. Use the Settings->DTRT Map screen to configure the plugin

 == Frequently Asked Questions ==